estuary/flow-gitpod-base/flow/README.md

 flowctl preview --source flow.yaml
 ```

-You can also pass `--infer-schema` to have preview update your collection schema based on the observed output documents.

 #### Generate SQL Stubs

 You can add additional transformations to a derivation using a placeholder file that doesn't exist yet, like: